 MA (Painting), University of Hyderabad

-Lives in Hyderabad
+Lives and works in Hyderabad

 ‘Classified: For Your Eyes Only’, Galerie Mirchandani + Steinruecke, Mumbai